arhadthedev/fecer-browser/README.md

 # For Visual Studio users no matter whether Ninja installed or not
 cmake -G "Visual Studio 16 2019" ..
 ```

+*For Windows users only:* you also need to feed an extra argument to cmake:
+`-DCMAKE_TOOLCHAIN_FILE="[path to vcpkg]/scripts/buildsystems/vcpkg.cmake"`.

 You need to run this command only once, for an empty build directory.
 A generated environment has a built-in check for modifications of source